nnichols/nnichols.github.io/_posts/dnd/krug/2019-01-04-friends-with-benefits.markdown

 Krug and Six have a conversation in Orcish, and debate beating a stranger for their blood.
 Tlareg, annoyed the group won't speak in common, asks Thaelen why he won't give up a little blood.

 "Listen, that blood hunter bitch can use that shit to track me.
 I ain't about that life."

 He alludes to a prior incident that drove him out of the Idravalli Empire, and insinuates he had to pay a small fortune in bribes to make it to Barovia.
 Krug, not getting to Krug anything, decides to offer them to draw from his bandaged leg.
-The triton motions to the tabaxi, who magically fills a phial with Krug blood.
+The triton motions to the tabaxi, who magically fills a phial with Krug's blood.

 With their contract signed in literal blood, the group asks for any information that could help them locate the painting.
 Dalzos, a generous host, provides them with three leads.